Lere, Nigeria

-Lere is a Local Government Area and town in Kaduna Kaduna State of Nigeria.
-Lere town is located geographically at the latitude 10 degrees 39 North and longitude 8 degrees 57 East.
+Lere is a Local Government Area and town in the southern part of Kaduna State, Nigeria.
+Lere town is located geographically at the latitude of 10 degrees 39 North and longitude of 8 degrees 57 East.
 It is the headquarters of the Lere Emirate.
-The town and its environs has an estimated population of about 93,290 (2016).
+The town and its environs have an estimated population of about 553,290 (2016).
 Lere Local Government has an area of 2,634 km2 and a population of 339,740 at the 2006 census.
 Its headquarters are in the town of Saminaka.
 The postal code of the area is 811.

 Boundaries

-Lere Local Government Area shares boundaries with Kauru Local Government Area to the west and south, Kubau Local Government Area to the northwest, Kano State to the north, Bauchi State to the east and Plateau State to southeast, respectively.
+Lere Local Government Area (LGA) shares boundaries with Kauru LGA to the west and south, and Kubau LGA to the northwest; Doguwa LGA of Kano State to the north; Toro LGA of Bauchi State to the east; and Bassa LGA of Plateau State to southeast, respectively.

 Administrative subdivisions

 Lere Local Government Area consists of 11 subdivisions, namely: